moonzzzmmm/Read-and-Save-ABAQUS-.odb-file-using-pickle/README.md

   ```

-  Then you will get a folder containing data you queried.
+  Then you will get a folder containing data you queried：
   ```sh
   Job-250
    ├─rootAssembly